karaokeresearch/singalong/README.md

 # singalong.js
 **A product of the Karaoke Research Council**

+Singalong is a suite of tools for rehearsing and facilitating live musical performances using a web browser.

+* A mobile-browser-targeted karaoke display with lyric highlighting that works in real time without the use of a click track
+* A similiar interface for live chord charts or "fake books" to facilitate live band karaoke and singalongs
+* A control interface where song progress is controlled by a band member using inexpensive USB foot pedals, or a computer keyboard
+* A set of HTML5-based virtual instruments that allows non-musicians and/or audience members to play along with the band in perfect time

+##Core technologies
+Node, socket.io, HTML5, jQuery, gyro.js, hammer.js, howler.js, the Fluid (R3) SoundFont, socket-ntp-krcmod, teoria.js

-Singalong is a new type of musical instrument and display engine to facilitate live musical performances.
-It's written entirely in javascript and HTML5 and uses socket.io to broadcast and utilize lyrics and chord change data between a central server and many clients.
-The conductor uses an inexpensive USB or MIDI foot pedal to control the progress of a given song.
+It's written entirely in javascript and HTML5.
+Socket.io broadcasts lyrics and chord change data between a central server and one to many clients.
+A band member or conductor can trigger chord changes using a familiar "chord chart" interface via an inexpensive USB or MIDI foot pedal (or any other kind of input device) to control the progress of a given song.

-It consists of two parts:
+There's two main parts:
 ##singalong.js
 An karaoke-like presentation for your browser.
 Two modes: a "classic" karaoke mode with lyric highlighting and a "fake book" mode to feed chord changes to any musician playing along.
 A typical use for singalong.js uses a scheduler to transmit lyric and/or chord changes, perfectly synchronized to several devices at once over a wireless LAN.